 Hear from Michael, who recently volunteered with our industry research team to explore the positive potential of improving food systems through technology innovation.
 Michael had the opportunity to solve problems by contributing to original research on electroactive microorganisms as a novel, resilient food solution.

 Our recruitment process generally involves participating in an interview and completing a practical “taster task”.
 Please refer to relevant opportunities postings for details of the recruitment process for each role.

 Volunteers play a key role in ALLFED’s preparedness, operations, communications, and research.
 Some of our core, long-standing team members began as volunteers.

 The key benefits of joining our established volunteer program are its flexibility and support.
 We have significant experience integrating and managing volunteers.
 You can volunteer from anywhere in the world, on any timezone, and largely on a schedule that works for you.

 This is a great opportunity to do a PhD at University of Canterbury (Christchurch, New Zealand) in mechanical engineering under the supervision of Dr. David Denkenberger Director & Co-founder of ALLFED.

-David is hiring multiple engineering PhD students and a temporary researchers to work at the University on topics related to ALLFED.
+David is hiring multiple engineering PhD students to work at the University on topics related to ALLFED.